Lower bounds for dilation, wirelength, and edge congestion of embedding graphs into hypercubes

 A suitable interconnection network is an important part for the design of a multicomputer or multiprocessor system.
 Such a network is usually modeled by a symmetric graph, where the nodes represent the processing elements and the edges represent the communication channels.
 Desirable properties of an interconnection network include symmetry, embedding capabilities, relatively small degree, small diameter, scalability, robustness, and efficient routing~\cite{Ramanathan1988}.
 One of the most efficient interconnection networks is the hypercube due to its structural regularity, potential for parallel computation of various algorithms, and the high degree of fault tolerance~\cite{Saad1988}.

 The hypercube has many excellent features and thus becomes the first choice of topological structure of parallel processing and computing systems.
 The machines based on hypercubes such as the Cosmic Cube from Caltech, the iPSC/2 from Intel, and Connection Machines have been implemented commercially~\cite{Choudum2002}.
 Hypercubes are very popular models for parallel computation because of their symmetry and relatively small number of interprocessor connections.
-The hypercube embedding problem is the problem of mapping a communication graph into a hypercube multiprocessor.
+Among the hypercube-based interconnection networks designed for extremely large-scale supercomputers that were studied in the last decade we mention metacubes~\cite{li-2010}, hierarchical cubic networks~\cite{bossard-2014, liu-2019}, and $k$-ary $n$-cubes~\cite{Fan2019a, yun-2016}.
+The hypercube embedding problem is the problem of mapping a communication graph into a hypercube multicomputer.
 Hypercubes are known to simulate other structures such as grids and binary trees~\cite{Chen1995,Manuel2009}.